pdmosses/hyperlinked-twins/docs/examples.md

 ## Spoofax meta-language projects

+The descriptions of the meta-languages below are excerpts from the Spoofax documentation websites.

 ### SDF3

 [org.metaborg.meta.lang.template/syntax/TemplateLang.sdf3](https://pdmosses.github.io/sdf/org.metaborg.meta.lang.template/syntax/TemplateLang.sdf3/)

-SDF3 is the third version of the Syntax Definition Formalism.
+> SDF3 is the third version of the Syntax Definition Formalism.
-It is recommended for use in Spoofax for simultaneously defining the concrete and abstract syntax of languages.
+> It is recommended for use in Spoofax for simultaneously defining the concrete and abstract syntax of languages.
-Through the use of so-called templates, SDF3 can also be used to define a pretty-printer.
+> Through the use of so-called templates, SDF3 can also be used to define a pretty-printer.

-The syntax of the SDF3 meta-language is specified in SDF3 itself.
+> The syntax of the SDF3 meta-language is specified in SDF3 itself.
-This example demonstrates generation of a hyperlinked twin from a bootstrapped meta-language specification.
+> This example demonstrates generation of a hyperlinked twin from a bootstrapped meta-language specification.

 ### NaBL